This topic describes how to create a synchronization node to export data from MaxCompute to a MySQL data source.

 What to do next

-Now you have learned how to create a synchronization node to export data to a specific data store.
+Now you have learned how to create a synchronization node to export data to a specific data source.
 You can proceed with the next tutorial.
-In the next tutorial, you will learn how to configure properties and dependencies for a synchronization node.
+In the next tutorial, you will learn how to configure scheduling properties and scheduling dependencies for a synchronization node.
 For more information, see Configure recurrence and dependencies for a node.

 For more information about how to configure a batch synchronization node, see Configure a batch synchronization task by using the codeless UI.